interplaynetary/free-association/src/lib/commons/v5/free-association.md

 **Result:** You recognize Dr. Smith (56%), Alice (15%), Bob (15%), Nurse Jane (14%)

 **This is global recognition** - these percentages stay the same whether you're allocating food, healthcare, or housing.
-The tree structure naturally encodes that Dr. Smith contributes more to your well-being (mostly through healthcare), so they get a higher share of your recognition overall.
+The tree structure naturally encodes that Dr. Smith contributes more to your self-actualization (mostly through healthcare), so they get a higher share of your recognition overall.

 ### Types of Needs